North Dakota National Guard responds to wildfires

 North Dakota Army National Guard air crews fight wildland fires North of Bismarck, North Dakota, Oct.
 12, 2024.
-(U.S. Army National Guard video by Staff Sgt.
+(U.S. Army National Guard photo by Staff Sgt.
 Samuel J. Kroll, Visual Information photographer)

 |Date Taken: